- Visitor Information

 A: For best results plant your bulbs:

 Watering your plants: Keep your soil moist at all times.
 After bulbs have sprouted, water 2-3 times weekly.
 Never allow the plant to dry out.
-(If in a container, take care not to allow the plants to sit in standing water).
+If in a container, do not allow the plants to sit in standing water.

-Pest Protection: Ranunculus, like other spring plants attracts all kinds of garden pests; whiteflies, aphids, worms and other soil born pests.
+Pest Protection: Ranunculus, like other spring plants attract all kinds of garden pests, including: whiteflies, aphids, worms and other soil born pests.
 We suggest consulting your local garden center for help with any of these possible infestations.

 Q: After my plants die back, should I remove the bulbs or leave them planted?

 A: We feel it is always a good idea to remove your bulbs from the soil after the blooming season.
-You can always insure a better yield of flowers for the following season.
+You can always ensure a better yield of flowers for the following season.